CharlieMc0/universal-token-launcher/documentation/design.md

 1. **Layout Consistency**
    - All form sections must use the standard FormContainer component with 24px padding
-   - Each form container should have exactly one SectionTitle
+   - Each form container should have exactly one SectionTitle with 24px margin-bottom
    - Maintain 32px spacing between form sections
-   - Maintain 16px spacing between form rows
+   - Maintain 24px spacing between form rows

 2. **Component Consistency**
    - Form inputs should be arranged in rows with two inputs per row where possible
-   - All buttons should have the same height and similar padding (Primary: 14px 32px)
+   - All buttons should have the same height (48px) and similar padding (Primary: 14px 32px)
-   - Fee sections should always use the blue-tinted background with consistent 16px padding
+   - Fee sections should always use the blue-tinted background with consistent 24px padding
+   - All toggle buttons should be 48px in height with 12px 24px padding

 3. **Styling Consistency**
    - Only use colors from the defined palette
    - Maintain consistent border-radius (8px for buttons/inputs, 12px for containers)
    - Use the same blue accent color for all interactive elements
+   - Apply 1px border with var(--border) color to all container elements
+   - Form containers should have box-shadow: 0 4px 20px rgba(0, 0, 0, 0.15)

 4. **Content Structure**
-   - Page titles should be centered
+   - Page titles should be centered, 32px font size, font-weight 700
-   - Section titles should always be left-aligned
+   - Section titles should always be left-aligned, 24px font size, font-weight 600
-   - Descriptions should use the --text-secondary color
+   - Descriptions should use the --text-secondary color, 16px font size
-   - Error messages should be displayed in a consistent way across components
+   - Error messages should have consistent padding (16px) and background color (rgba(255, 82, 82, 0.1))

-5. **Cross-Component Verification**
+5. **Cross-Page Consistency**
-   - When adding new components or modifying existing ones, verify the styling against other similar components
-   - If one component (e.g., Create Token) is modified, make the same changes to related components (e.g., Create NFT)
+   - Ensure the Create/Launch page and Transfer page use identical styling for common elements
+   - Both pages should maintain the same padding, spacing, font sizes, and component dimensions
+   - Element heights should be consistent across all pages (buttons: 48px, inputs: 48px, toggles: 48px)
+   - Maintain consistent form element spacing (margin-bottom: 24px between rows)

 6. **Contextual UI Elements**
    - Floating elements like the transfer box should follow consistent positioning and styling
    - Ensure responsive behavior is consistent across all contextual elements
    - Use the same interaction patterns for showing/hiding contextual elements

+7. **Page Structure**
+   - All primary pages should use `PageContainer` with max-width: 800px and padding: 40px 20px
+   - Page titles should always use `PageTitle` component with text-align: center and margin-bottom: 32px
+   - Content containers should use `FormContainer` with background-color: var(--card-bg), border-radius: 12px, and padding: 24px

 ---